-In its more than 40 years of existence, the Rhodes University School of Journalism and Media Studies (JMS) has become internationally renowned as Africa’s pre-eminent media education institution and one of the finest in the world.
-A large part of this success is due to the holistic education JMS provides, combining media theory with hands-on application, imparting insight, knowledge and world-class skill sets.
-This integration of intellectual study and media production produces graduates that not only have the technical abilities to contribute to various media industries from the get-go, but also have the wherewithal to apply their minds to the bigger picture of the constantly developing role that media plays in society and its socio-economic context.
-In short, JMS graduates exude both an evolved level of thinking and superb technical prowess.
-It is no wonder then that some of Africa’s most respected media scholars and industry practitioners are JMS alumni, working in and out of newsrooms and institutions around the world, from major publications and respected broadcasters to start-ups and new forms of media production.
+Our holistic approach to teaching combines media theory with hands-on application, imparting insight, knowledge and world-class skill sets.
+This integration of intellectual study and media production produces graduates who have the technical abilities to contribute to the media industries and also apply their minds to the bigger picture of the constantly developing role that media plays in society.
+JMS graduates develop both critical thinking and superb technical prowess.
+It is no wonder then that some of Africa’s most respected media scholars and industry practitioners are JMS alumni, working in and out of newsrooms and institutions around the world, from major publications and respected broadcasters to start-ups and new forms of digital media production.

 We offer six qualifications: